 Each ‘block’ contains:

-- A space for public engagement, allowing users to react, comment, and contribute their perspectives in a generated visual format.
+- A space for public engagementallowing users to comment, and contribute their perspectives in a visual format.

 User Experience Goals: